 |Statements||every year||every year||every quarter|

-Keep in mind that there are certain types of businesses than cannot be conducted in Ukraine under any type of single tax structure.
+Keep in mind that there are certain types of businesses that can’t be conducted in Ukraine under any type of single tax structure.
 These include:

 - Gambling activities including lotteries and sports betting